-The best wellness gifts, according to Ritual employees
+The best wellness gifts, according to Ritual staff

 As a female founder myself, I love to support other brands with women at the helm.
 It helps when the product they create is something I love so much, too.
 Mate makes comfy, simple pieces for workouts that I love to wear whether I’m on a hike or chasing my kids around the house. —Katerina Schneider, founder and CEO

-Garmin Fenix 6 Series watch—$699.99
+Garmin Fenix 6 Series Watch—$699.99

 As a physiologist, I love collecting useful data on myself through swim, bike, and run activities.
 It’s an integral part of my marathon preparation and training.
 For me, Garmin has the best features for multisport use, and I like the durability, longer battery life, and accuracy of the GPS compared to other smartwatch options. —Nima Alamdari, chief scientific officer